MatMatias/shopper/README.md

 ### Webapp

-The webapp will be availabe in http://localhost:4000, or in your custom port, in case you changed the .env VITE_LOCAL_PORT variable.
+The webapp will be accessible at http://localhost:4000 by default.
+If you have customized the port in your .env file using the VITE_LOCAL_PORT variable, it will be available at your specified port instead.
+Please note that when starting the application with Docker Compose, the database may take up to two minutes to initialize.
+Therefore, it is advisable to wait for this initialization period to complete before launching the web application.
+This waiting period is only required during the initial startup.

 ### Webservice